Richard is the creator and composer of Sentinel, an exploration of climate change in sound & light.

 Produced by They Eat Culture and Made in Manchester for Preston3Twenty.

-Richard Evans is a writer, director and electronic music composer based in Manchester, UK.
-His projects take inspiration from real-world science to explore biotechnology and the environment.
+Richard Evans is a writer, director and electronic music composer of Anglo-Irish background, based in Manchester, UK.
+His projects take inspiration from real-world science to explore biotechnology, machine intelligence and the environment.

 His works have received eight awards from Arts Council England along with commissions from They Eat Culture, the University of Manchester and Manchester Science Festival.
 He has undertaken research visits to Massachusetts Institute of Technology in Boston, the University of Osaka, the Star City Cosmonaut Training Centre near Moscow and, most recently, the Faculty of Life Sciences at the University of Manchester.

 He is writer, director and producer of Aeon, encompassing a smartphone app, web series and live events, produced by Cold Star Media and Ric Michael.